-Consolidated Financial Statements For the years ended 30 June 2023 and 2022 (Expressed in Australian Dollars)
+Condensed Interim Consolidated Financial Statements For the three months period ended on 30 September 2023 and 30 September 2022 (Expressed in Australian Dollars)

 Goodwill

 Goodwill arises on the acquisition of a business.
 Goodwill is not amortized.
 Instead, goodwill is tested annually for impairment, or more frequently if events or changes in circumstances indicate that it might be impaired and is carried at cost less accumulated impairment losses.
 Impairment losses on goodwill are taken to profit or loss and are not subsequently reversed.